 If this is NOT YOUR FIRST TIME renewing your LSW or LCSW: you do need to accumulate 30 CEs for licensure (see below) and to reapply for licensure renewal with IDFPR.

-Effective December 1, 2013, a minimum of 50% of the total CE hours required must be obtained by a method that includes face-to-face, in-person instruction or experience.
+A minimum of 50% of the total CE hours required must be obtained by a method that includes face-to-face, in-person instruction or experience (Effective December 1, 2013).
 According to IDFPR, live-virtual workshops do not qualify as face-to-face, in-person instruction.

 CEs must be from a licensed provider in Illinois.
 The NASW-Illinois Chapter and all of our affiliates, the NASW Online portal, and the ASWB are approved providers in Illinois.
 Don't know if an educational program/conference will qualify for CEs?
 See "Does this class I took qualify for CEUs?" below.